dmlb2000/pacifica-drupal-module-uploader/README.md

-# pacifica-drupal-module-api
+# Pacifica Drupal Module for Uploading

-Drupal module for interacting with Pacifica REST APIs
+Drupal module for uploading data to Pacifica.